 They are dedicated to the life of Longstreet, who is an increasingly controversial figure because of his support for the confederate cause.

 Its artefacts and archive photographs span the hotel’s history, including visits by the future President Woodrow Wilson, who’s daughter was even born within its clapboard walls.

 14. North Georgia Garden Trail

 The North Georgia Garden Trail consists of a route that takes in 26 different public gardens in and around Gainesville.

 Chosen for their natural beauty and historic significance, the trail includes mature woodland, gently-running streams, and flowerbeds bursting with colour.

-Among them are Gainesville’s Linwood Nature Preserve, a 13-hectare sanctuary for wildlife and old growth forest with more than three kilometres of walking trails.
+Among them are Gainesville’s Linwood Nature Preserve, a 13-hectare sanctuary for wildlife and old growth forest with a few miles of walking trails.

 Other sites include the Monarch Mountain Stop Pollinator Garden at Amicalola Falls State Park.